gbrrestoration/rrap-cost-linker/docs/source/cost_models.rst

    "distance_from_port", "Distance from port to intervention reef in nautical miles", "Depends on intervention reef(s)", "Deployment"
    "secs_per_dev", "On transect deployment rate of devices", "(1,2)", "Deployment" "proportion", "Proportion by which device deployment rate ius reduced due to poor visibility", "(0.5,0.55), but depends on conditions", "Deployment"
-   "bins_per_tender", "Bins holding devices that ca fit in each tender", "(4,6) but depends on tender", "Deployment" "deployment_dur", "Days over which the deployment occurs", "(25, 28)", "Deployment"
+   "bins_per_tender", "Bins holding devices that can fit in each tender", "(4,6) but depends on tender", "Deployment" "deployment_dur", "Days over which the deployment occurs", "(25, 28)", "Deployment"

 Sampling the cost models